 SECTION 13.2 FISCAL YEAR.

-the Board of the Fund at a meeting duly noticed and held in accordance with these Bylaws.
+The Fund's fiscal year shall be determined by resolution of the Board of the Fund at a meeting duly noticed and held in accordance with these Bylaws.

 SECTION 13.3 WAlVER OF NOTICE.